zachlewis/mold/README.md

 These are the commands that will be run in the container to do testing and building.

 ## Artifacts
+Artifacts are docker images to be built using the data available from the build step.
-Artifacts are the images that will generated as part of this build.
-These are docker images that would then get published to a registry.
-This is the final product that would be used in production.
-These images would be very trimmed down and as minimalistic as possible.
+Using the specified Dockerfile and name, image are built which may be published to a registry based on conditional parameters.
+This is the final product destined for production.
+These images would be very trimmed down and as minimalistic as possible specifically tailored for the application.

 #### registry
 This option sets the default registry for all images in the case where it is not supplied.